GonzaloTorreras/HubSpot-Developer-Extension/README.md

 # HubSpot-Developer-Extension
 A Chrome/Chromium extension for HubSpot Developers that adds useful shortcuts to commonly used HubSpot Query Parameters, and tools for making HubSpot Development easier and more enjoyable.
+For details on the many features we have a wiki page detailing them:https://github.com/williamspiro/HubSpot-Developer-Extension/wiki/Feature-Breakdown

 [We're in the Chrome Store!](https://chrome.google.com/webstore/detail/hubspot-developer-extensi/gebemkdecnlgbcanplbgdpcffpdnfdfo)
 The Chrome store version is the stable build, and will get updates over time.